BIOHACKING

 Testing for the MTHFR gene mutation

-A genetic test can determine if you have an MTHFR gene mutation or other genetic SNP (single nucleotide polymorphism) variations that may be affecting you.
-This can be done with any of our Parsley Health medical providers and often is covered by insurance.
+This can be done with any Parsley Health medical provider and often is covered by insurance.
 Other tests that can help confirm an MTHFR mutation include homocysteine levels, hormone level testing, and microbiome labs—all of which can also be ordered and interpreted by your Parsley Health medical provider.

 Dr. Robin Berzin is the Founder and CEO of Parsley Health, America's leading holistic medical practice designed to help women overcome chronic conditions.
 She founded Parsley to address the rising tide of chronic disease in America through personalized holistic medicine that puts food, lifestyle, and proactive diagnostic testing on the prescription pad next to medications.
 Since founding Parsley in 2016, Dr. Berzin has seen 80% of patients improve or resolve their chronic conditions within their first year of care, demonstrating the life-changing value of making modern holistic medicine accessible to everyone, anywhere.
 Parsley is available online nationwide.